populationgenomics/production-pipelines/README.md

 #### Dense subset

-For PCA, PC-related, and sex imputation, a dense subset of the original data is used.
-The QC variants for the subset are read from the `references.gnomad.predetermined_qc_variants` Hail table specified in the TOML config.
+For PCA and PC-relate, a dense subset of the original dataset is used.
+The markers for the subset are read from the `references.gnomad.predetermined_qc_variants` Hail table specified in the TOML config.
+The table is suitable for both exomes and genomes, so that a mixture of different sequencing types can be processed together.
 The resulting subset is written to `gs://cpg-prophecy-test/large-cohort/v01/dense-subset.mt`.

 ### Allele-specific variant quality score recalibration (AS-VQSR)